aristanetworks/anta/docs/cli/inv-from-ansible.md

 !!! warning
     The current implementation only considers devices directly attached to a specific Ansible group and does not support inheritence when using the `--ansible-group` option.

+By default, if user does not provide `--output` file, anta will save output to configured anta inventory.
+If the output file has content, anta will ask user to overwrite.
+This mechanism can be controlled by triggers in case of CI usage: `--confirm-overwrite` and `--no-overwrite`

+### Command output

 `host` value is coming from the `ansible_host` key in your inventory while `name` is the name you defined for your host.
 Below is an ansible inventory example used to generate previous inventory: